 If there is no valid beneficiary designation on file or your beneficiary is deceased at the time of your death, VRS is required by law to pay benefits according to an order of precedence.

 Members are covered under Plan 1 if their membership date is prior to July 1, 2010, and they were vested before January 1, 2013, and have not taken a refund.
-Members are covered under Optional Retirement Plan 1 if they have an ORP membership date before July 1, 2010, and maintain an account balance.
-If they have a pre-July 1, 2010, ORP account balance and moved to a defined benefit plan, they must have any combination of VRS creditable service and/or ORP participation that totals five years as of January 1, 2013, to be considered Plan 1 members.
+Members are covered under Optional Retirement Plan 1 if they have an ORP membership date before July 1, 2010.
+If a member has a pre-July 1, 2010, ORP account balance and moved to a defined benefit plan, they must have any combination of VRS service credit and/or ORP participation that totals five years as of January 1, 2013, to be considered a Plan 1 member.